MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 Subtract Personal Exemptions was removed from the calculation.

-All filing status have a fixed flat tax of 5.49%
+All filing status have a fixed flat tax of 5.49%.

 ### Withholding changes for Illinois

-- The Dependent Exemptions is $2,775 from $2,425
+- The Dependent Exemptions is $2,775 from $2,425.
-- The Flat tax rate remains at 4.95% and allowances at 1,000
+- The Flat tax rate remains at 4.95% and allowances at 1,000.

 ### Withholding changes for Indiana

-The Flat tax rate is reduced to 3.05% from 3.15%
+The Flat tax rate is reduced to 3.05% from 3.15%.

 ### Withholding changes for Massachusetts

-- Flat tax rate of 5% for all filing status
+- Flat tax rate of 5% for all filing status.
-- The Millionaires Tax (Surtax of 4% on employees that make over 1,000,000) which begin in January 1, 2023 is not supported by the Microsoft Dynamics GP tables.
+- The Millionaires Tax (Surtax of 4% on employees that make over 1,000,000), which begin in January 1, 2023, is not supported by the Microsoft Dynamics GP tables.

 ### Withholding changes for Minnesota